Civil Engineering Industrial Advisory Board

 Biography

 Lydia is the Global Senior Director of Performance at Bentley Systems, providing infrastructure software solutions from design, construction and asset optimisation.
-She is responsible for leading teams in driving drive value and high-quality outcomes for accounts by aligning cross functional teams, addressing account challenges, and promoting long-term partnerships to deliver mutual results.
+She is responsible for leading teams in driving value and high-quality outcomes for accounts by aligning cross functional teams, addressing account challenges, and promoting long-term partnerships to deliver mutual results.

 Lydia is a Chartered Civil Engineer and completed her five year Masters degree at the University of Surrey, including an industrial placement year.
 She spent the first half of her career in construction and infrastructure development, from physical site engineering to project managing multi-million infrastructure projects including Crossrail, HS2, National Highways and nuclear and energy contracts.